5k-mirrors/poe-live-search-manager/README.md

 ## Portable version - Windows notifications issue

+Windows notifications do not appear in the case of the standalone version.

 See #42.

-Windows notifications do not appear in the case of the standalone version.

-We have submitted an issue to the _electron-builder_ repository:
+Additionaly, an issue has been submitted to the _electron-builder_ repository:

 - https://github.com/electron-userland/electron-builder/issues/4054